Get insider access

 All Reviews

-Our recommendations above are what we think are currently the best point-and-shoot cameras for travel for most people, according to their needs.
+Our recommendations above are what we think are currently the best point-and-shoot travel cameras for most people, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our compact fixed-lens camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.